-(b) From the BLM boundary (about four miles south of the town of Antimony) upstream to the confluence of Deer Creek:

-- •Limit 4 trout. - Artificial flies and lures only.
+- CLOSED Jan.
+1 through 6 a.m. on the second Saturday of July. - (b) From the BLM boundary (about four miles south of the town of Antimony) upstream to the confluence of Deer Creek: - I imit 4 trout. - · Artificial flies and lures only.